23 Steps — Interactive Checklist

 Use descriptive, keyword-rich file nameshigh

-File names like 'product-red-sneakers-size-10.jpg' help Google index images for relevant searches.
+File names like 'product-red-sneakers-size-10.jpg' help Google index images for relevant searches and improve semantic understanding.

 Remove EXIF metadata before publishingmedium

-EXIF data adds unnecessary file size and may expose GPS location or device information.
+EXIF data adds unnecessary file size (5–15 KB per image) and may expose GPS location or device information — a privacy risk.

 Add structured data for product imagesmedium

-Schema.org markup for images can enable rich results in Google Search, increasing click-through rates.
+Schema.org markup for images can enable rich results in Google Search, increasing click-through rates by 20–30%.

 Performance & Loading